The most common cause of your air conditioner not turning on is an excessive build-up of water from condensation within your HVAC system.

 Compressor Minimum Outdoor Temperature.
 Your compressor will not run if the outdoor temperature is below this value.
 Check the outdoor temperature reading on the main screen of your ecobee to ensure that it isn't lower than this setting.Compressor Minimum Cycle Off Time.
 This is the minimum amount of time your compressor will remain off between cycles.
 This is set to 300 seconds (5 minutes) by default.
 If your ecobee has completed a cooling cycle, it will wait at least 5 minutes (or whatever you've set this value to) before turning the compressor on again.
 Once this time has elapsed, your compressor should turn back on.

-If you've followed all of the troubleshooting steps above and your air conditioner still isn't turning on, please reach out to our Support team for further assistance.
+If you've followed all of the troubleshooting steps above and your air conditioner still isn't turning on, please contact us for further assistance.

 - The wiring at your ecobee thermostat